aras-p/aras-p.hugo/content/blog/2023/09-gs-smaller-more.md

 We can try doing the same thing for our SH data -- given several million SH items inside a gaussian splat scene, can we actually pick "just some amount" of distinct SH values, and have each splat just point to the needed SH item?

 Why, yes, we can.
-I've spent a bit of time learning about "clustering" and "k-means" and related jazz, and have played around with clustering SHs into various amounts (from 1024 up to 65536).
+I've spent a bit of time learning about "[vector quantization](https://en.wikipedia.org/wiki/Vector_quantization)", "clustering" and "k-means" and related jazz, and have played around with clustering SHs into various amounts (from 1024 up to 65536).

 Note that SH data, at 45 numbers per splat, is quite "high dimensional", and that has various challenges (see